 Under the Safe Quality Food (SQF) Code, every SQF-certified company must appoint an SQF Practitioner.
 Your company designated you their SQF Practitioner.
-But what does an SQF Practitioner do, and what are the requirements for becoming an official SQF Practitioner?
+But what does an SQF Practitioner do, and what are the requirements for becoming an SQF Practitioner?

 How to Meet HACCP Requirements for SQF

 The Safe Quality Food Institute’s (SQFI) new code further bonds your SQF certification with Hazard Analysis Critical Control Points (HACCP) compliance.
 Does your team fully understand Edition 9 requirements?